timekeeper13/tryhackme_writeups/tryhackme-Introduction_to_Django.md

 ## Task 3:

 Create an app using a command from Unit 2 and call it whatever you like.
-I will be using 'Articles' for this lesson.

 Head over to settings.py and include your app name in *INSTALLED_APPS*:

 -----------